 5.Declare the execution result as string.

-6.Select the Make this job available via HTTP... check box and type "HelloWorld" as service name (see Exposing Jobs as Web Services ).
+6.Select the Make this job available via HTTP... check box and type "HelloWorldService" as service name.
+For more information, see Exposing Jobs as Web Services.

-7.Under "Credentials", select an existing credential record or specify a local credential (see Credentials ).
+7.Under "Credentials", select an existing credential record or specify a local credential.
+For more information, see Credentials.

 If you use Internet Explorer to test FlowForce Server jobs exposed as Web services, you may need to disable the "Show friendly HTTP error messages" option in the Advanced tab.